typelevel/typelevel.github.com/posts/2018-05-09-designing-a-tagless-final-app.md

 ### Source of inspiration

-I've come up with most of the ideas presenting until now during my work on [Fs2 Rabbit](https://gvolpe.github.io/fs2-rabbit/), a stream based client for `Rabbit MQ`, where I make heavy use of this technique as I originally described in [this blog post](https://partialflow.wordpress.com/2018/02/01/a-tale-of-tagless-final-cats-effect-and-streaming-fs2-rabbit-v0-1/).
+I've come up with most of the ideas presented here during my work on [Fs2 Rabbit](https://gvolpe.github.io/fs2-rabbit/), a stream based client for `Rabbit MQ`, where I make heavy use of this technique as I originally described in [this blog post](https://partialflow.wordpress.com/2018/02/01/a-tale-of-tagless-final-cats-effect-and-streaming-fs2-rabbit-v0-1/).

 Another great source of inspiration was [this talk](https://www.youtube.com/watch?v=1h11efA4k8E) given by [Luka Jacobowitz](https://github.com/LukaJCB) at Scale by the Bay.

 ### Abstracting over the effect type

-One thing you might have noticed on the examples above is that both `PostgreSQL` interpreters are not fixed to `IO` or `Task` or any other effect type.
-They are just requiring a parametric `F[_]` and an implicit instance of `Sync[F]`.
+One thing you might have noticed in the examples above is that both `PostgreSQL` interpreters are not fixed to `IO` or `Task` or any other effect type but rather requiring a parametric `F[_]` and an implicit instance of `Sync[F]`.
 This is a quite powerful technique for both library authors and application developers.
 Well know libraries such as [Http4s](https://http4s.org/), [Monix](https://monix.io/) and [Fs2](https://functional-streams-for-scala.github.io/fs2/) make a heavy use of it.

-By requiring a `Sync[F]` instance we are just saying that our implementation will need to suspend synchronous side effects.
+And by requiring a `Sync[F]` instance we are just saying that our implementation will need to suspend synchronous side effects.

-Once at the edge of our program, commonly the main method, we can give the `F[_]` type a concrete implementation.
+Once at the edge of our program, commonly the main method, we can give `F[_]` a concrete type.
 At the moment, there are two options: `cats.effect.IO` and `monix.eval.Task`.
-And hopefully soon we'll have a `Scalaz 8 IO` implementation if everything goes well.
+But hopefully soon we'll have a `Scalaz 8 IO` implementation as well (fingers crossed).

 ### Principle of least power

 Abstracting over the effect type doesn't only mean that we should require `Sync[F]`, `Async[F]` or `Effect[F]`.
-It also means that we should only require the minimal instance that covers the actual implementation.
+It also means that we should only require the minimal typeclass instance that satisfies our predicate.
 For example:

 ```scala
 import cats.Functor